harshit21051/LivBOT/README.md

 # LivBOT

-LivBOT is a voice-based chatbot designed to engage with users and offer valuable information.
-Its functionality resembles that of popular voice assistants such as Siri, Alexa, and Cortana.
-LivBOT is equipped with a vast knowledge base that enables it to respond to a wide range of common inquiries frequently posed to these voice assistants.
-With its interactive and intuitive nature, LivBOT provides an enhanced user experience, ensuring seamless communication and accurate responses.
+LivBOT is a voice-based chatbot designed to provide valuable information and engage with users.
+It offers a range of functionalities similar to popular voice assistants like Siri, Alexa, and Cortana.
+With a vast knowledge base and interactive nature, LivBOT aims to deliver an enhanced user experience by enabling seamless communication and providing accurate responses.

 Tech stack used:
   -  HTML
   -  CSS
   -  JavaScript

-  -  APIs:
+APIs used:

+LivBOT integrates the following APIs to offer its functionalities:

-      -  Dictionary API : to get word meanings
+  -  Dictionary API: Fetches word meanings to provide users with definitions and explanations.
-      -  Unsplash API   : to get images
+  -  Unsplash API: Retrieves images to enhance the visual experience during interactions.

 Functionalities:

-  1. Crack jokes
-  2. Share interesting facts
-  3. Get puzzles
+LivBOT is equipped with an array of features to cater to user needs and interests:

+  -  Crack jokes: Lighten the mood and bring laughter with a collection of jokes.
+  -  Share interesting facts: Provide users with intriguing and educational facts.
+  -  Get puzzles: Challenge users with puzzles and engage their problem-solving skills.
-  4. Perform math calculations
+  -  Perform math calculations: Execute various mathematical calculations and equations.
-  5. Convert units
-  6. Search for anything
-  7. Generate images
-  8. Get word meanings
-  9. Play games
-  10. Open links
-  11. Play songs
+  -  Convert units: Convert measurements, currencies, or other units based on user input.
+  -  Search for anything: Retrieve information and search results on a wide range of topics.
+  -  Generate images: Display relevant images based on user queries or predefined keywords.
+  -  Get word meanings: Offer definitions and explanations for queried words using the Dictionary API.
+  -  Play games: Engage users with interactive games for entertainment and recreation.
+  -  Open links: Navigate to specified URLs or webpages for quick access to online resources.
+  -  Play songs: Stream and play music based on user requests.